-2. They want everyone to know they are better than others, that they are superior most narcissistic people want to show off about any skill they have, the knowledge they know, achievements they’ve made, they feel superior to all others.
+They want everyone to know they are better than others, that they are superior most narcissistic people want to show off about any skill they have, the knowledge they know, achievements they’ve made, they feel superior to all others.
 They might lie about homes or cars they own.
 They might bombard you with information you know nothing about, so you don’t know if they are right or wrong.

 How to notice.
-A Narcissist doesn’t like being questioned so when you ask things like.
+A Narcissist doesn’t like being questioned, so when you ask things like.
 “Wow, where did you get the money for that.”
 Or asking them “how do you know that.”
 You’ll see them either change the subject, get angry or their lies will escalate.

 How to disarm.
-Slow down the conversation and try to make it a two-way conversation.
+Slow down the conversation and try to make it a two-way communication.
 Ask questions, any words they use that you don’t understand, ask them the meaning.
 Manipulators hate being interrupted and hate having to explain themselves, especially if they don’t know the answer.

 How to disarm.
 When dealing with this, stay calm and unaffected, ignore if you can, write down and focus on your reality.
 Focus on the positives.
-Take control back of your own mind.
+Take control back of your mind.

 How to notice.
 Look for the credibility, if your instincts are telling you something isn’t right, listen to them.